and the college’s ongoing response to the COVID-19 pandemic.

 Reporting a Bias Incident

-If you have experienced or observed a bias incident, please report it by doing one of the following:
+Regardless of whether the respondent is known or not known, those who have experienced or observed a bias incident may report it by doing one of the following:

 By phone or in person

 Director of Equal Opportunity and Compliance/Title IX Coordinator/ADA and 504 Coordinator

 Bias incident reports may be filed anonymously.
 If identified, the reporting individual will be contacted and informed about supportive resources available to them.
 If the reported incident alleges a violation of college policy or applicable federal, state or local law, the reporting party (if identified) will be informed of additional resources and procedures.

 Response to Bias Incident Reports

 The college’s response to a bias incident report will depend on various factors, including the nature and severity of the complaint, whether the respondent is known or not known, the reporting individual’s wishes, the effect on the campus community, and the college’s obligations under the law.